melanki/dat190-blog/source/_posts/week-13.md

 Storybook itself was pretty straight forward, but the combination of Storybook & Vue was what made it a hassle.

-## First Proof of Concept 🛠️
-As we had a meeting with Vizrt coming up, we took all of our components and put it together to a View / Page.
-We managed to put together a proof of concept, where we could import an SVG and render the graphics & look at the structure / tags of the imported SVG.

-## Crash course in Academic Writing & Methods ✍️
-We also attended a lecture for writing academically & had a workshop on **metode?**

 ## Deliverables 📦
 None